PairHits program

 --width=value

-The number of digits in the job file number, not greater than 5 in the current version (see also option -j).
+The number of digits in the job file number, not greater than 5 in the current version (see also the -j option).
 Default value 0 means that the number of digits will be determined automatically (which is not possible in some cases, see below description of the configuration parameter width).

 -z value